Processing math: 100%

 Homework 5, due Wednesday, October 13th (Sections 2.2, 2.3) Solutions

-• (d) Deduce that there exists a Lebesgue measurable function F and a continuous function G such that F\circ G is not Lebesgue measurable.
+• (d) Deduce that there exists a Lebesgue measurable function F and a continuous function G such that FG is not Lebesgue measurable.

 Exercises 2-5 were graded.